Things to do

 Must See !

 This garden can be viewed from the Kyakuden Hall, as the garden is categorized as a pond appreciating style garden.
 Have a seat in the hall and take a moment to view the garden.
-During a perfect warm weather, you can hear the birds chirping, and in according to the season, you can view flowers bloom elegantly.
+During a perfect warm weather, you can hear the birds chirping, and according to the season, you can view flowers bloom elegantly.

 Must See !